circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/3- General template - zebrafish.md

  > In this example image data are represented by folders and image files are ommited for clarification due the large number of individual files.

 ## Methodological information section

+### Ethical statements
+> Include ethical approval number and the guidelines used to conduct the experiment.

 ### Biosample
 > Description of biological entity that was monitored / measured/ experimented on.